Channel Polarization of Two-dimensional-input Quantum Symmetric Channels: Introduction

 Similar to classical error correcting codes (CECCs), QECCs encoding $n$ (which is called \textbf{code length}) less reliable physical qubits (with error rate $p_{0}$) in a certain way to obtain $k$ ($k<n$) more reliable logic qubits (with error rate $p_{L}<p_{0}$ after decoding and recovery).
 The ratio $k/n$ is called coding rate.
 The higher it is, the more efficient the QECC is.
 No matter for CECCs or QECCs, to improve the reliability of the logic bits/qubits, we often need to increase the code length.
 Good CECCs have constant or increasing coding rate with code length increasing, some\cite{1057683,748992,mackay1996near,5075875} can even asymptotically achieve the channel capacity which is a quantity measures the upper limit of coding rate.
 However, for most QECC schemes, the larger the code length $n$ is, the lower the coding rate will be, which will results in excessive physical qubits overhead.
 This makes reliable large-scale fault-tolerant quantum computing needs millions of physical qubits, which is very difficult to realize for the current technology.
 For Surface Code\cite{bravyi1998quantum,PhysRevA.89.022321,bullock2007qudit,zemor2009cayley,wang2009threshold,PhysRevA.80.052312,bravyi2012subsystem,ghosh2012surface,PhysRevLett.109.180502,PhysRevLett.109.160503,PhysRevA.86.042313,PhysRevA.86.032324,fowler2013optimal,barends2014superconducting,hill2015surface,delfosse2016linear,PhysRevApplied.8.034021,huang2020alibaba} which is the most promising QECC at present, and the concatenated QECCs\cite{doi:10.1137/S0097539799359385,knill1996concatenated,knill2005quantum} which is the earliest and also a promising method to realize fault-tolerant quantum computing, their coding rate tends to 0 with the increase of its code length.
-For Hyperbolic Code\cite{breuckmann2016constructions,breuckmann2017hyperbolic,grospellier2021combining}, though its coding rate is constant with code length increasing, its coding rate seems rather lower than the quantum channel capacity.
+For quantum low-density parity check (QLDPC) codes\cite{gottesman2013fault,tillich2013quantum,freedman2013quantum,guth2014quantum,kovalev2013fault,hastings2013decoding,breuckmann2016constructions,breuckmann2017hyperbolic,breuckmann2021single,grospellier2021combining}, though their coding rate is constant with code length increasing, whether their coding rate can achieve the channel capacity has not been proven.
+In some cases, such as hyperbolic codes\cite{hastings2013decoding,breuckmann2016constructions,breuckmann2017hyperbolic,grospellier2021combining,breuckmann2021single}, which is a family of QLDPC codes, have a constant coding rate, but their coding rate does not seem to achieve the quantum channel capacity (we measure this capacity by maximum single letter coherent information of the quantum channel, which is explained in Subsection \ref{2.4}).
+For instance, in ref \cite{breuckmann2021single}, the asymptotic coding rate of 4D-hyperbolic code is 0.18, but the quantum channel capacity of the independent $X/Z$-flip noise channel considered by the authors with error rate $p=0.04$ (i.e. a qubit undergoes independently an $X$ error with probability $p$ or a $Z$ error with probability $p$) is 0.5178, which is rather larger than its asymptotic coding rate.

 Classical polar code (CPC) is the only error correcting code whose coding rate has been proven that it can reach the classical channel capacity\cite{5075875}.
 The high coding rate has attracted researchers' attention.
 In the past decade, researchers are trying to apply the channel polarization idea of CPC to quantum channels and find the analogue of CPC in quantum fields, which is called quantum polar code (QPC)\cite{guo2013polar,renes2012efficient,wilde2013polar,hirche2015polar,7208851,7370934,8989387,8815775}.